-The ESB2 BMC used in $Intel^{\$}$ S5000 series server boards and $Intel^{\$}$ S7000 series server boards.

-The Integrated BMC used in Intel[®] S5500 series server boards.
+- The ESB2 BMC used in Intel[®] S5000 series server boards and Intel[®] S7000 series server boards. - The Integrated BMC used in Intel® S5500 series server boards. - The Integrated BMC used in Intel® S1200BT series server boards.

-The mini-BMC is only found in Intel[®] SE7520 server boards.
+The mini-BMC is found only in Intel[®] SE7520 server boards.
 For more information on this device, refer to related documents on previous generations of Intel[®] Server boards.